 For details on rated clock speed (measured in MHz) and timings (listed as a series of numbers, like 15-15-15-36), you can check our frequency and timings primer, were we also look at how the number of ranks (or banks of memory on a given stick or kit of memory) can significantly affect real-world performance.
 We’ll also detail many of these details and others below.
 But first, here’s a few key shopping tips in case you’re already in the store trying to figure out what to buy.

 Quick Shopping Tips

 - 16GB is the current sweet spot at today’s pricing.
 Gamers and those doing basic mainstream productivity tasks can get by with 8GB.
-But open browser tabs and other programs can use this up pretty easily.
-Given you can buy 16GB for as little as $20 more than 8GB, most should opt for 16GB.
+But several open browser tabs and other running programs can use this up pretty easily.
+Given you can buy 16GB for as little as $25 more than 8GB, most should opt for 16GB.
 Those doing serious content creation will likely want more.

 - Don’t pay for clock speeds your system doesn’t support.
 Memory speed is limited, particularly with some low-end and mainstream Intel CPUs and chipsets.
 So if, for instance, your system only supports 2,666MHz, there’s no point in buying RAM that’s rated for 3,600.
 You won’t be able to achieve the higher speed, and may wind up stuck at an even lower fallback speed.
 Check the motherboard manufacturer’s specifications for supported speeds and buy accordingly.

 - Higher speeds have the most impact if you’re using integrated graphics.
 If you plan to game without a dedicated graphics card, you’ll get noticeably better frame rates if you opt for faster (supported) memory.
 But if you have to spend more on components to support that speed, as well as higher-clocked memory, it may make more sense to splurge on a dedicated card that will deliver a better gaming performance overall.